nicolascastro33/modal-component-project-14/README.md

 ## Modal Component

-A customizable and reusable modal component for React applications.
-Perfect for confirming actions like employee deletion or any other action requiring user confirmation.
-This component can be easily integrated into any React app and styled according to your design requirements.
+This versatile React modal component is perfect for confirming actions like employee deletion or any other action requiring user confirmation.
+Easily integrate it into your app and customize the styling to match your design.

 ## Installation